About Worship in General

 - Holy Communion, celebrated the first Sunday of each month.

-We use the Pilgrim Hymnal, the United Methodist Hymnal, and The Faith We Sing songbook, as well as other musical resources.
+We use the New Century Hymnal, the United Methodist Hymnal, and The Faith We Sing songbook, as well as other musical resources.

 Large-print bulletins and hearing devices are available.